tkellogg/Jump-Location/Readme.md

 Next time you open a PowerShell console Jump-Location will start learning your habits.
 You'll also have access to the `j` and `jumpstat` aliases.

+If you get errors after installation, try unblocking the file Jump.Location.dll manually by one of the following methods to clear the "untrusted" flag:
+1. Copy the file to a FAT32 file system (such as a memory card) and back.
+2. Run cmd /c "echo.>Jump.Location.dll:Zone.Identifier"

 If you find any bugs, please report them so I can fix them quickly!

 Build from source